giruda-gear/dust-mighty/README.md

 ## 🎮 DUST-MIGHTY
-Users can log activities such as reading, exercising, and studying in "10-minute blocks" to earn points and visualize their progress in real-time.
+Users can log activities such as reading, exercising, and studying in "10-minute blocks" to earn points and visualize their progress.

 ### 🚀 run fastapi
 ```bash